lordvonko/discordbot/README.md

   <em>Dive in – we've got beats, bans, and beyond waiting for you! 🎧</em>
 </div>

 # Don't want to host?
-Just invite Octave by Punk
+Just invite Musashi
 # [Click here to invite](https://discord.com/oauth2/authorize?client_id=1392570482502668410)
 ---

-## 🌈 Why Octave by Punk?
+## 🌈 Why Musashi?
 Because Your Server Deserves the Best
 Tired of juggling multiple bots?
 Octave is your all-in-one jam: queue up tunes, kick out trolls, and sprinkle some fun – all in a sleek, easy-to-use package.

 - **Music Magic**: Stream from YouTube or Spotify without breaking a sweat. 🎵